Complexity theory and organizations: Complexity theory and knowledge management

 Complexity theory also relates to knowledge management (KM) and organizational learning (OL).
 "Complex systems are, by any other definition, learning organizations."
 Complexity Theory, KM, and OL are all complementary and co-dependent.
 “KM and OL each lack a theory of how cognition happens in human social systems – complexity theory offers this missing piece”.

 Complexity theory and project management

 Complexity theory is also being used to better understand new ways of doing project management, as traditional models have been found lacking to current challenges.
 This approaches advocates forming a "culture of trust" that "welcomes outsiders, embraces new ideas, and promotes cooperation."

 Recommendations for managers

 Complexity Theory implies approaches that focus on flatter, more flexible organizations, rather than top-down, command-and-control styles of management.

-Additional examples
+Practical examples

-A typical example for an organization behaving as CAS is Wikipedia – collaborated and managed by a loosely organized management structure, composed of a complex mix of human–computer interactions.
-By managing behavior, and not only mere content, Wikipedia uses simple rules to produce a complex, evolving knowledge base which has largely replaced older sources in popular use.
+A typical example for an organization behaving as CAS is Wikipedia, which is collaborated and managed by a loosely organized management structure that is composed of a complex mix of human–computer interactions.
+By managing behavior, and not only content, Wikipedia uses simple rules to produce a complex, evolving knowledge base that has largely replaced older sources in popular use.